Image Inpainting via Iteratively Decoupled Probabilistic Modeling: Generalization to 1024 1024 Resolution

 \section{Generalization to 1024$\times$1024 Resolution}

-To evaluate the generalization ability of models, we compare our spatial diffusion model (SDM), MAT~\cite{li2022mat} and LaMa~\cite{suvorov2021resolution} trained on $512 \times 512$ Places2~\cite{zhou2017places} at the $1024 \times 1024$ resolution.
-As illustrated in Table~\ref{tab:high}, our SDM performs significantly better than MAT and LaMa on all metrics, despite using fewer training samples.
+To evaluate the generalization ability of models, we compare our pixel spread model (PSM), MAT~\cite{li2022mat} and LaMa~\cite{suvorov2021resolution} trained on $512 \times 512$ Places2~\cite{zhou2017places} at the $1024 \times 1024$ resolution.
+As illustrated in Table~\ref{tab:high}, our PSM performs significantly better than MAT and LaMa on all metrics, despite using fewer training samples.
 Remarkably, our approach results in an approximately 1.9 FID improvement.
 We do not involve denoising diffusion models (\eg, LDM) and other GANs-based models (\eg, CoModGAN) for comparisons because scaling them up to the $1024 \times 1024$ resolution is impractical.